ecjoliver/stormTracking/README.md

 # stormTracking

 Automated detection and tracking of atmospheric storms (cyclones) and high-pressure systems (anticyclones), given a series of mean sea level pressure maps.
+Developed as an adaptation of similar [mesoscale ocean eddy tracking code](https://github.com/ecjoliver/eddyTracking) and with modifications based on collaboration with Rebekah Cavanagh (Dalhousie University).

 ## Code Description